Pursuing New Tools to Address Nutrient-Related Water Quality Challenges

 Nutrient pollution remains a substantial challenge to the water resources of the United States.
 Deficiencies in the federal regulatory and policy framework, as well as the lack and inflexibility of financial resources, have constrained needed progress.
 These factors are driving a strong interest across nutrient management stakeholders in developing and implementing alternative nutrient management approaches.

-NACWA has noted a greater willingness by its membership and members of the agricultural sector to find common ground at the national, regional and local levels, and seeks to build on this momentum to scale up the collaborative approach—with the objective of making progress in the near-term, while recognizing that the scope of engagement by its partners will influence NACWA’s approach over the long-term.
+NACWA has noted a greater willingness by its membership and members of the agricultural sector to find common ground at the national, regional and local levels.
+Building on this momentum, NACWA seeks to scale up the collaborative approach—with the objective of making progress in the near-term while also recognizing that the scope of engagement by its partners will influence NACWA’s approach over the long-term.

 Additionally, NACWA is increasingly seeing examples of flexible interpretations and applications of the Clean Water Act (CWA) and the Act’s regulatory framework, which have supported improved water quality at a lower cost than the more conventional approaches that are historically used by federal and state regulators.
 NACWA is working to promote more productive, collaborative, and flexible approaches to nutrient management.